-- 1) Fever of 100.4F or greater.
-Children who are ill should be fever-free for 24 hours without the use of fever reducing medication before attending or returning to school. - 2) Witnessed vomiting or diarrhea.
-Children should be free from vomiting or diarrhea for 24 hours before attending school.
+1. Fever of 100.4F or greater

+Students who are ill should be fever-free for 24 hours without the use of fever-reducing medication (i.e. acetaminophen and/or ibuprofen) before attending or returning to school.

+2. Witnessed vomiting or diarrhea

+Students should be free from vomiting or diarrhea for 24 hours before returning to school.